ricardojoserf/MemorySnitcher/README.md

 ```

 - First, NtReadVirtualMemory address is calculated using *GetModuleHandleA* and *GetProcAddress*.
-The ntdll.dll library is the first one to get loaded in any process, so you would not need *LoadLibrary*-
+The ntdll.dll library is the first one to get loaded in any process, so you would not need *LoadLibrary*.

 - *NtQueryInformationProcess* and *RtlUnicodeStringToAnsiString* get resolved with the custom implementation of *GetProcAddress*, using ntdll.dll base address.

 - Then, any function address in any DLL can be calculated dynamically using the custom implementation of *GetModuleHandle*.

+From this code, we find we only call *GetModuleHandleA* once to get ntdll.dll address; and *GetProcAddress* once to get *NtReadVirtualMemory* address.
+The rest of addresses can be calculated dynamically!

-The problem is, with this code, we would have *GetModuleHandleA* and *GetProcAddress* in the IAT, which is suspicious.
+The problem is, even if we only call them once, we would have *GetModuleHandleA* and *GetProcAddress* functions in the Import Address Table of the binary, which can be considered suspicious.

 Let's check it with PE-BEAR: